 Guide to Tenant Screening and Tenant Background Check

 Any Chicago apartment landlord who's been around the block knows that every successful Chicago apartment tenancy begins with tenant screening and a tenant credit check.
-But due to changes in Cook County law, all Chicago landlords were revisiting their tenant screening procedures in 2020, when a new Cook County anti-discrimination law called the Just Housing Ordinance went into effect.
+Cook County's Just Housing Ordinance, which took effect in late 2019, fundamentally changed how landlords are allowed to evaluate applicants — and most Chicago landlords have had to update their screening process accordingly.

 The best way to think of a tenant background check is a snapshot of a renter's history with previous apartment rentals.
 If a renter is serious about signing a lease for an apartment, a landlord should get serious about checking their references.
 Landlords should ask for at least two previous landlords (not roommates, not significant others) in the tenant's rental application form and follow up with them.
 Aside from the obvious questions about eviction and damages in the tenant's history, landlords might want to inquire about neighbors' complaints, the apartment's cleanliness, and any other potential red flags in their apartment rental history.

-In April of 2019, the Cook County Board of Commissioners voted to pass the Just Housing Ordinance (JHO), with the ordinance scheduled to take effect on December 31, 2019.
+In April 2019, the Cook County Board of Commissioners passed the Just Housing Ordinance (JHO).
+It took effect on December 31, 2019, and remains the governing tenant-screening compliance standard for every landlord operating in Cook County.
 The ordinance requires all landlords in Cook County to assess a potential tenant's qualifications before looking at their criminal history.
-In other words, Chicago landlords can not ask an applicant about their criminal history until the landlord gives a provisional ‘OK’ to the tenant.
+In practical terms, Cook County landlords cannot review or ask about an applicant's criminal history until the landlord has provisionally approved the applicant based on credit, income, and rental history.
 The JHO prohibits landlords from denying housing based on arrests, juvenile records, and sealed and expunged records.
 Suppose a criminal background check shows that an applicant has a criminal conviction.
 In that case, the landlord must disclose the source of information to the applicant so that they can dispute its accuracy.
 Landlords must also perform an individualized assessment of the tenant's criminal history before denying housing.

 In addition to concerns about criminal history, most landlords review a tenant's credit history.
-Federal law mandates that all three major credit bureaus—TransUnion, Experian, and Equifax—require landlords to undergo a rigorous on-site inspection by a licensed third-party inspector before receiving an applicant's full credit check report.
-Inspectors check to ensure that reports are stored in a locked file cabinet, that there is a shredder on-site, and that the landlord’s home office is separate from the living area.
+Federal credit-reporting standards require all three major credit bureaus — TransUnion, Experian, and Equifax — to verify that any landlord pulling a tenant's full credit report has the proper safeguards in place.
+That typically means a rigorous on-site inspection by a licensed third-party inspector before the landlord can pull a credit report directly.
+Inspectors check to ensure that reports are stored in a locked file cabinet, that there is a shredder on-site, and that the landlord's home office is separate from the living area.
 Inspections can take several days to schedule and incur an additional cost to the landlord.
 Additionally, many part-time landlords may not pass such an inspection.
 For these reasons, the recommended services here on Domu do not require an on-site inspection.
 Because the applicant initiates the tenant screening process, an on-site inspection is not necessary to use the services below, making them ideal for smaller landlords who screen tenants only a few times each year.

 All Chicago apartment landlords should not accept any rental application, irrespective of the credit report results, until they've examined a bona fide photo identification tying the prospective tenant to the name on the report.
-That has been known to happen occasionally, so landlords are doing themselves a favor when they’re vigilant in their “pre-screening” process.
-Careful landlords should check the birthdate on a credit report to the birthdate on a driver's license to ensure that children who bear the same name as their parents do not attempt to finagle their way into a lease by substituting parents' pristine credit for their own.
+Identity fraud in rental applications happens more often than landlords expect, so it pays to be careful at the pre-screening stage.
+Compare the birthdate on the credit report to the birthdate on the driver's license — this is the simplest way to catch applicants (often family members with the same name) who may try to substitute someone else's credit for their own.

 Landlords can think of a tenant credit check as a report card on a tenant's finances.
 A credit check will return a numerical score that indicates the overall financial stability of a potential tenant or their total credit.
 This will help landlords answer a number of questions.